 The Blue Cash Preferred Card from American Express is a cash back credit card that carries a $95 annual fee.
 In exchange for that fee, cardholders gain access to bonus cash back opportunities on some top consumer spending categories such as groceries (6%), streaming entertainment (6%), gas (3%) and transit (3%).
 All other purchases are eligible for 1% cash back.

-As part of the promotional strategy for this card, American Express is offering 0% APR on purchases and balance transfers for a 12-month introductory period, as well as a one-time $300 welcome bonus that can be earned by spending $1,000 within the first three months of card membership.
+As part of the promotional strategy for this card, American Express is offering 0% APR on purchases for a 12-month introductory period, as well as a one-time $300 welcome bonus that can be earned by spending $1,000 within the first three months of card membership.

 Blue Cash Preferred Card from American Express: Card Specs and Perks